Avalon-MC/ContentSyncTestRepo/README.md

 Dummy repo for testing ContentSync functionality

-the layout of the repo doesnt matter. what matters is the json file is setup correctly and the URL paths to the zip files are DIRECT LINKS
+the layout of the repo doesnt matter, what matters is:
+* the json file is setup correctly
+* the URL paths to the zip files are DIRECT LINKS
+* the datapack and resourcepack zips ARE VALID PACKS
+* the KubeJS zips contain a 'client_scripts', 'server_scripts' and/or 'startup_scripts' folder (all 3 or only 1 is valid, none is not)

 ContentSync will use the Name and URL given for an entry, Look for a json file like this repo's index.json and find the entry with the same Name.